quocdaitrn/codeforces/README.md

 # Algorithm Exercises

-This repository use to save exercises that I did in codeforces in Big-O course
+This repository is used to save exercises that I did in codeforces in Big-O course